-In this article we’re going to go into some fun informal ways you can fill up your news hero.
-These news series are things you can do repeatedly, the idea is that the articles can be templated and used across multiple departments or different team members to start generating fun content that your colleagues can start looking forward to seeing on a regular basis:
+In this article, we’re going to go into some fun informal ways you can fill up your news hero.
+These news series are things you can do repeatedly, the idea is that the articles can be templated and used across multiple departments or different team members to start generating fun content that your colleagues can start looking forward to seeing regularly:

 Internally, we provide our new joiners with a template to fill out which will be published on our intranet upon joining and then after publishing, they get to nominate someone to write the next introducing article (ensuring one hasn’t been written before).

 I love the idea of running competitions from the intranet to increase engagement and a sense of involvement across the business.
 It’s always great to open the floor up in business decisions to give people a platform to share their opinion.
 Some examples I can think of are naming meeting rooms or something much smaller like voting on a graphic or design from a Marketing team who are torn on a decision.

 I love the idea of running competitions from the intranet to really increase engagement and a sense of involvement across the business.
 It’s always great to open the floor up in business decisions to give people a platform to share their opinion.
 Some examples I can think of is naming meeting rooms or something much smaller like voting on a graphic or design from a Marketing team who are torn on a decision.